-pySioGame is a free, open-source, multi-platform educational application consisting of multiple activities and educational games for children.
+pySioGame is a free, open source and multi-platform educational application consisting of multiple activities and educational games for children.

-This educational software aims to help with learning some of the basic skills such as reading, writing, maths, recognizing colours, telling time and many more.
-While the age group may be hard to define children as young as 3 can begin to play with some of the activities and play until they learn all that can be learnt with this game.
+This educational software aims to help children to learn skills such as reading, writing, maths, recognizing colours, telling time and many more.
+The simplicity of the activities and the way they are arranged supports 'learning through play'.
+Children as young as 3 can begin to play with some of the activities and play until they learn all that can be learnt with this educational software.

-Some supervision may be needed, especially to create the account, but most of the activities are pretty self-explanatory so kids should be fine working out how to use them, however some guidance may be needed in case of kids who can't read yet - sorry it can't really be used as a computer nanny in those cases.
+Some supervision may be needed, especially to create an account, but most of the activities are pretty self-explanatory so kids should be fine working out how to use them, however some guidance may be needed when working with kids who can't read yet - sorry it can't really be used as a computer nanny in those cases.

 Watching the pySioGame video guide on youtube may also be helpful in getting what this software is all about.
-Please bear in mind that the video is of an older version - the layout has changed, the login screen also changed allowing users to select their age (or rather school year) which is used to limit the number of activities that may be otherwise too hard for them.
+Please bear in mind that the video is of an older version - the layout has changed, the login screen also changed allowing users to select their age (or rather school year) which is used to hide the activities that may be not appropriate for users skill level.
 Adding new users is now accomplished through User Management Panel.

-pySioGame was developed using only open-source tools including operating system - initially it was developed for Linux machines only but the latest version (2+) will run on Windows as well (tested on Windows XP and 8), as long as the requirements are met.
+pySioGame was developed using only open-source tools including operating system - initially it was developed for Linux machines only but the latest version (2+) will run on Windows as well (tested on Windows XP, 7 and 8), as long as the requirements are met.
+And since version 3+ the game can also be downloaded as a Windows executable which no longer requires installation of python, pygame, etc.

 Requirements and compatibility